Frequently Asked

 Learn more about our restorative approach to mediation.For civil, commercial, and workplace mediation, once you reach an agreement, it becomes a legally binding contract between the parties.
 If properly drafted, it can be enforced through the courts like any other contract.

-For family mediation (divorce and child custody) in the UK, the mediator drafts a Memorandum of Understanding, which is not legally binding until the parties take it to a solicitor to be drafted into a Consent Order and approved by a court.
-The mediation process itself is voluntary—you cannot be forced to agree to anything you're not comfortable with.
+For family enterprise mediation or contentious probate matters in the UK, the mediator drafts a Memorandum of Understanding.
+This becomes legally binding only after a solicitor converts it to a court-approved Consent Order.
+The mediation process itself is voluntary.
+You cannot be forced to agree to anything you're not comfortable with.

 Learn more about how mediated agreements are enforced.Mediation is typically much faster than litigation.
 While court cases can take months or even years to resolve, mediation often concludes within a few weeks to a few months, depending on the complexity of the dispute and the availability of the parties.
 Most mediations are resolved in one to three sessions, each lasting a few hours.